ankitbcrec/javascriptSpinner/README.md

 ## Features

 - A visually appealing spinner wheel with numbers.
-- A spinning effect that simulates a real casino experience.
 - A static arrow that indicates the winning number.
 - The ability to spin the wheel at a speed of 200 RPM, gradually slowing down over 4 seconds.